Kuki–Naga conflict in Manipur: Conflict in the 1950s and 1960s

 The moderate Naga People's Convention held in 1957 did not include Manipur's Naga-inhabited areas of Manipur in the "unified Nagaland" idea.
 Meanwhile, the Manipur Naga Council, set up in 1956, merged with the Naga National Council in 1957.
 Scholar Thongkholal Haokip states that the desire for integration with Naga Hills caused the Nagas of Manipur to strive for a homogenous population in the northern hill areas dominated by them.
 Two strategies were adopted, one being to "Naga-nise" the smaller tribes to a Naga identity, and other was to drive out the Kuki tribes living in their midst.
 Thus began the armed clashes between Naga and Kuki communities.

-A comparison of census data reveals that, during the ten-year time span 1951–1961, the Ukhrul subdivision had lost 30 villages, the Tamenglong subdivision 77 villages, and Mao region 14 villages.
-During the same time period, there was an increase of 27 villages in the Churachandpur subdivision and 23 villages in the Tengnoupal-Chandel subdivision.
-These changes indicate the migration of Kuki populations.
-In addition to these movements, the displaced Kukis from the western hills of Ukhrul moved to the Sadar Hills subdivision (now Kangpokpi district), (Note: A district referred to as Manipur North, or "Mao and Sadar Hills" was established in the district organisation of 1969.
-It had a Sadar Hills subdivision headquartered at Saikul.) and those in the northeastern hills moved across the border to the Kabaw Valley in Burma.
-Those that went to Kabaw Valley were again driven back to Manipur by General Ne Win's military regime around 1967.
+A comparison of census data reveals that, during the ten-year time span 1951–1961, the Ukhrul Subdivision had lost 30 villages, the Tamenglong Subdivision 77 villages, and Mao Subdivision 14 villages.
+During the same time period, there was an increase of 27 villages in the Churachandpur Subdivision and 23 villages in the Tengnoupal-Chandel subdivision.
+These changes indicate the displacement of Kuki populations from the Naga-dominated districts to the districts considered safer for the Kukis.
+In addition some of the displaced Kukis from the Naga-dominated sistricts also moved inward into the Sadar Hills subdivision (now Kangpokpi district).
+(Note: A district referred to as Manipur North, or "Mao and Sadar Hills" was established in the district organisation of 1969.
+It had a Sadar Hills subdivision headquartered at Saikul.)
+Those in the northeastern hills of Ukhrul district also moved across the border to the Kabaw Valley in Burma.
+They were to be evicted again by General Ne Win's military regime of Burma around 1967, returning to Manipur via Moreh.